Filippo Pallotti

 Social media: Google Scholar Linkedin X

-Get in touch: filippo[dot]pallotti@ucl.ac.ukf[dot]pallotti@lombardodier.com
+Get in touch: filippo[dot]pallotti@ucl.ac.uk, f[dot]pallotti@lombardodier.com

 Publications